 While manual checking takes a lot of energy and time, this will make the whole process easier and comfortable.
 Indeed, it is a safer way to secure your software.

 Every organization or firm is concerned about providing security and safety to its software and applications.
-To enforce the highest level of software safety and security to an organization, it is essential to protect the software and the infrastructure on which the software is running.
+To enforce the highest level of Software Safety Vs Security to an organization, it is essential to protect the software and the infrastructure on which the software is running.

 Since both safety and security are complementary, organizations need a holistic approach.
 If there is no security, safety cannot be guaranteed.
 Ensuring safety and security implies reduced risks and improved performance.